TobiasAntiGravity/pysystemtrade_ecosystem/README.md

 `TWSUSERID: "userID"`\
 `TWSPASSWORD: "password"`

+**As explained under step 3. above;**\
 The `GIT_TOKEN` arg variable under pysystemstrade>build>args must recieve the github personal access token.
+This is needed for the pull of the private version of the private_pysystemtrade repo into the pysystemtrade container. (this assumes your repo is in github)

+The same has to be done under ipython>build>args.
+The `GIT_TOKEN` arg variable must be filled with the github personal access token.
-This is needed for the pull of the private version of the private_pysystemtrade repo. (this assumes your repo is in github)
+This is needed for the pull of the private version of the private_pysystemtrade repo into the iptyhon container. (this assumes your repo is in github)

 ### .env file
 Add the environment variable;